 This post may contain affiliate links.
 This means that if you purchase something through this site I may earn a (dreadfully small but much appreciated) commission at no extra cost to you.

-If you’re travelling through Europe, Leukerbad, Switzerland, is a beautiful mountain destination.
-Less touristy than Zermatt, this high altitude spa, hiking and ski resort has hot springs, incredible alpine walks and – of course – the all important fondu.
+Leukerbad, Switzerland, is a beautiful mountain destination.
+Less touristy than Zermatt but in the same general region, this high altitude ski resort, spa and hiking destination has hot springs, ski trails, incredible alpine walks and – of course – the all important fondue.

 A hiking, skiing and spa destination in Switzerland